Steema/TeeChart-VCL-samples/README.md

 TeeChart-VCL-for-VCL-Delphi-CBuilder--applications-samples
 ==========================================================

-Sample programs showing how to use TeeChart VCL for (Delphi/CBruilder)
+Sample programs showing how to use TeeChart VCL for (RAD XE / Delphi / CBuilder)